Rapoport-Zink spaces of Hodge type: Extra structures on the moduli of -divisible groups

-If $\bar x$ is as in the theorem, then $t_{\et,\bar x}\in T^*(X)_{\bar x}^\otimes$ is invariant under the $\pi_1^{\fet}(\X',\bar x)$-action, not just the $\Gal(\ol K_0/K)$-action, where $\X'\subset\X$ is the connected component containing $\bar x$.
+If $\bar x$ is as in the theorem, then $t_{\et,\bar x}\in T(X)_{\bar x}^\otimes$ is invariant under the $\pi_1^{\fet}(\X',\bar x)$-action, not just the $\Gal(\ol K_0/K)$-action, where $\X'\subset\X$ is the connected component containing $\bar x$.
 Indeed, one can see that the requirement for $t_{\et}$ in Theorem~\ref{thm:EtTate} uniquely determines $t_{\et}$.

-The main idea of the proof of Theorem~\ref{thm:EtTate} is to construct $t_{\et}$ using the (relative) crystalline comparison for $p$-divisible groups over $\XX$, and show that it is integral using the theory of Kisin modules (over a $p$-adic discrete valuation ring).
+The main idea of the proof of Theorem~\ref{thm:EtTate} is to construct $t_{\et}$ using the (relative) crystalline comparison for $p$-divisible groups over $\XX$, and show the $p$-integrality using the theory of Kisin modules (over a $p$-adic discrete valuation ring).
 Although the proof is quite ``standard'', it takes a long digression to set up the notation.
 We give a proof in \S\ref{sec:Ccris}.

-It should be possible to compare the fibres $t_{\et,\bar x}\in T^*(X)_{\bar x}^\otimes$ and $t_{\bar x}:\triv\ra\DD(X_{\bar x})^\otimes$ at any geometric point $\bar x$ of $\X$, using the theory of vector bundles over the Fargues-Fontaine curve.
+It should be possible to compare the fibres $t_{\et,\bar x}\in T(X)_{\bar x}^\otimes$ and $t_{\bar x}:\triv\ra\DD(X_{\bar x})^\otimes$ at any geometric point $\bar x$ of $\X$, using the theory of vector bundles over the Fargues-Fontaine curve.
 We will not work in this generality, as geometric points supported at classical points are sufficient to uniquely determine $t_{\et}$.